 These results may indicate that the enterprise executives in this early phase had a strong loyalty toward their owner (Ministry of Health), but that they were confused about how state ownership would affect established relations to the state apparatus.
 Perceptions of influence pattern did not change a lot after the county and local politicians won a majority on the boards (2008 results), but local action groups appear to have gained influence.
 Most pronounced is the increased influence that hospital employees' organizations had gained in the view of board members.
 Parliament achieves significantly lower scores in 2008, which may be explained by the fact that there was now a majority coalition in parliament behind the government.
 Both Parliament and the Ministry of Health is part of the formal control line between the government and the health enterprises, but in the reform design the health enterprises were supposed to have a great deal of autonomy in administrative matters.
 The autonomy, however, appears to have decreased.
-When board members were asked to consider to what extent local enterprises were autonomous in 2003, 30 percent completely or partially agreed, in 2004 19 per cent and in 2008 only 12 percent were in agreement with this statement (Opedal 2005, Fjær et al. 2011:26).
+When board members were asked to consider to what extent local enterprises were autonomous in 2003, 30 percent completely or partially agreed, in 2004 19 per cent and in 2008 only 12 percent were in agreement with this statement (Opedal 2005; Fjær, Homme and Holmen 2011:26).

-One may conclude, as many have done, that it was an unrealistic ambition behind the healthcare reform when it was said that the aim was to keep politics at arm's length from administration and achieve a clear division of labor between various state authorities (Tjerbo 2009, Opedal 2005).
+One may conclude that it was an unrealistic ambition behind the healthcare reform when it was said that the aim was to keep politics at arm's length from administration and achieve a clear division of labor between various state authorities (Tjerbo 2009, Opedal 2005).
+The reform revitalized the parliament as an accounter of the health enterprises both regarding single cases and in more overall issues.
+The parliament has positioned itself as an important controller of the health enterprises.
+There has been an increasing amount of MP questioning.
+This has brought central elements of the enterprise model under pressure (Opedal and Rommetvedt 2010, 2005:101).
 Several studies show that local networks of politicians, allied with employees and other stakeholders, had more power over local development in hospital structures than assigned in formal structures.
 Tjerbo argues that such reforms are highly political and voters are closely monitoring the impact such changes have.
 Local action can thus have a major impact on decisions and create pressure not only for the regional enterprises and the boards, but also the central authorities (Tjerbo 2009).
 There have also been many complaints about the growing health bureaucracy and the many agencies in the state administration that intervene in the services and make demands on them in order to demonstrate their role in the running of the daily affairs.